pawelgrzybek/pawelgrzybek.com/content/posts/2022-03-31-top-picks-2022-march.md

 ## [What makes writing more readable?](https://pudding.cool/2022/02/plain/)

 [Becca Monteleone](https://twitter.com/BeccaMonteleone), [Jamie Brew](https://twitter.com/jamieabrew) and [Michelle McGhee](https://twitter.com/mich_mcghee) created this interactive guide to plain writing.
 It is easy to follow, clear to understand, and very informative.
 I love toggling between the version we often see nowadays and the straightforward alternative.
-This post is also full of references to studies are resources that can deepen your knowledge in good writing.
+This post is also full of references to studies and resources that can deepen your knowledge in good writing.
 I highly recommend this post to everyone, absolutely everyone!

 ## [Maarten Van Hoof - Container queries, the next step towards a truly modular CSS](https://youtu.be/A2dMca3WrJE)